Choens/blood-sugars/_posts/2015-07-28-Get-CGM-Data.md

 -   lade\_k\_nightscout.treatments

 <!-- end of list -->
-The next code chunk will produce some variables needed to temporarily hold the Nightscout data.
-When importing data from a RDBMS, it is normal practice to place the imported data into a R data frame.
-When importing data from a non-relational database such as Mongo, we need to import the data as a series of vectors.
+The next code chunk will produce some vectors needed to hold the Nightscout data before it is turned into a data frame.
+When importing data from a RDBMS, it is normal practice to place the imported data directly into a R data frame.
+When importing data from Mongo, the data must first be placed into vectors.
 This is further complicated by the fact that records have a different number of fields and we have to handle the NULL values in R, rather than via the database.

-The query imports thousands of records.
+The following query imports all of the data in the enties collection.
 Rather than build each vector incrementally, it is faster and more memory efficient to create vectors large enough to hold all of the data present in the server.
 The variable, ns\_count, is used to hold the number of records in the "entries" collection.

     ## Make sure we still have a connection ----------------------------------------
     if(mongo.is.connected(con) == FALSE) stop("Mongo connection has been terminated.")